Stealth Browser MCP server

 Running the Server

-Start the MCP server using one of these commands:
+You can start the MCP server using one of the following commands:

 # Run the MCP server in production mode